Write Once, Mage Everywhere: Zero-Boilerplate Build Tooling for Go.

 magex build,magex test, etc.) - Custom commands in your magefile.go are automatically discovered and delegated to

-mage - Unified experience - one command line interface for everything
+mage - Unified interface - one standardized CLI for all tools

 This means: